Beginner’s Guide To Sandhill Cranes In Nebraska (2026)

 One of Nebraska’s most epic experiences is getting the chance to observe the sandhill crane migration in Central Nebraska.
 Bird-watchers from around the world flock to the state each spring to witness the marvel.
 But what about the rest of us?
 If you’re not a well-versed birder, here’s how to get the most out of seeing the sandhill crane migration.

-Updated: This post was written in 2020 and has been updated in January 2024 with current details.
+Updated: This post was written in 2020 and has been updated in February 2026 with this year’s details.

 What’s so special about sandhill cranes?